 We’re living in a digital era, a world where we can order food, a couch, or an international vacation from our phones.
 We want convenience, and we want it now, in all areas of our life.
 Why should investing be any different?

 It’s not, which is why robo-advisors have made considerable gains in popularity in Canada over the last five years.
 Initially considered a millennial fad, Canadians of all ages are using robo-advisors.
 In fact, the average age of the Canadian robo-advisor investor is 44.

 But what is robo-investing, anyway?
 Is it risky?
 Which one is best?
-Today I’m going to answer all of those questions, review the top five Canadian robo-advisors, and make my pick for the best robo-advisor in Canada.
+Today I’m going to answer all of those questions, review the top six Canadian robo-advisors, and make my pick for the best robo-advisor in Canada.

 What is a Robo-Advisor?